 In 1953 the Buick Skylark and Cadillac Eldorado took things a bit further with a corresponding dipped quarter-window sill complementing the dropped character line.
 This feature spread throughout the General Motors lineup until disappearing for 1959.

 To qualify as a true Coke Bottle design, any accent over the rear wheel arch should be more pronounced that at the front.
-Just such an interpretation was incorporated into post-war sporting machinery like the 1955 Ferrari 750 Monza, the Ferrari 250 Series and the Alfa Romeo Giulietta Spider.
+Just such an interpretation was incorporated into post-war sporting cars like the 1955 Ferrari 750 Monza, the Ferrari 250 Series and the Alfa Romeo Giulietta Spider.
 By the late 1950s, the humped-up accent line began to appear on more prosaic machinery.

 The Lincoln Continental Mark II had a kicked-up character line and beltline that spread to standard Lincolns for 1958.
 In the meantime, the rising hipline made its way to Fords and Mercurys.